ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

 ## University Course Materials — USC {#usc-coursework}

 The [B.A. in Applied and Computational Mathematics (AMCM)](https://catalogue.usc.edu/preview_program.php?catoid=12&poid=12767){:target="_blank"} at USC Dornsife is designed for students interested in the mathematical foundations underlying real-world computation, data analysis, and modelling.
-The curriculum blends rigorous pure mathematics — probability, statistics, linear algebra, analysis — with applied coursework in numerical methods and scientific computing, preparing graduates for quantitative roles in finance, technology, and research.
+The curriculum blends rigorous pure mathematics, probability, statistics, linear algebra, analysis, with applied coursework in numerical methods and scientific computing, preparing graduates for quantitative roles in finance, technology, and research.

 #### For Math: {#for-math}